 Low back pain can get worse if you sit for long periods, Dr. Lurie explains.
 He encourages individuals to "evaluate their work environment and ensure that they are able to practice good posture and ergonomics."
 Ergonomics is about adjusting the work site to be comfortable, safe, and efficient.

 Tools such as standing desks and ergonomic chairs can help put your spine in a better position.
 It is also important to stand often throughout the workday and stretch at your desk if possible.
-Check out exercises you can do at work to help with low back pain.

 Dr. Lurie explains that acupuncture, spinal manipulation, or physical therapy are other potential treatment options, depending on your type of low back pain.
 There are also behavioral treatments like biofeedback and nerve stimulation, which use electric pulses to help people learn how to manage pain.
 This type of care is recommended as a first line of treatment before medication.